sanja18/galaxywallet/README.md

 - chrome-extension-vX.X.X.X.zip is the chrome extension package
 - source code is the full source for developers to get started with (although cloning or forking the mercury branch is probably a better choice)

-## `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to Pyrus via CloudFlare.
+## `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to Galaxy via CloudFlare.